All Children - All Families: Training Curriculum

 Day 2 in the All Children – All Families training series covers the essential steps all agencies need to take in order to create welcoming environments for LGBT prospective parents.
 In this module, trainers will offer concrete suggestions on creating LGBT friendly agency communications, while giving extra attention to helping agencies develop specialized parent recruitment strategies for this population.
 In this session trainers also will provide specific, practical suggestions for how to conduct non-biased, LGBT-competent home assessments and how professionals can confidently engage in discussions with children about being placed in LGBT-headed families.
 This session will conclude with helping agencies navigate challenges and pitfalls in the process of matching LGBT parents with children awaiting families.

-Participants will develop strategies for instilling fairness for LGBT families in the
+- Participants will develop strategies for instilling fairness for LGBT families in the child matching process.

 Day 3: Ensuring the Safety, Permanency, and Well-being of Lesbian, Gay, Bisexual, Transgender, and Questioning (LGBTQ) Youth in Care of the Child Welfare System